rust-lang/rust-project-goals/src/2024h2/yank-crates-with-a-reason.md

 ## Summary

-Over the next 6 months, we will first implement a feature in crates.io that asks for a reason when a administrator yanks a crate.
-After this feature has been up and running for a while, we'll open it up to Cargo to support filling in the reason for yanking.
-Make it an optional parameter of the registry yank API.
+Over the next 6 months, we will first implement a feature in crates.io that asks for a reason when an administrator yanks a crate.
+After this feature has been up and running for a while, we'll open it up to Cargo to support filling in the reason for yanking, making it an optional parameter of the registry yank API.

 ## Motivation